 When the reported change is Then School attendance has decreased or ended The customer's statement is accepted.
-School attendance began or increased to a level that would allow the customer to Proof includes qualify for: Written statement from the school; Student Earned Income Exclusion; Telephone contact with the school; An additional child allocation; or Completed "Verification of School Attendance" form; or MA as a Caretaker Relative. , 0.
+School attendance began or increased to a level that would allow the customer to qualify for: Proof includesWritten statement from the school; Student Earned Income Exclusion; Telephone contact with the school; An additional child allocation; or Completed "Verification of School Attendance" form; or MA as a Caretaker Relative.
 Other documents that provide student status information.